PowerShell Core Support Lifecycle

 Community in the table.

 Platforms listed as

 Experimental are not officially supported, but are available

 |Ubuntu 18.10 (via Snap Package)||Community|

 |AppImage (works on multiple Linux platforms)||Community||Community|

 Snap packages will be experimental for a period.
 After, we are confident that Snap does not introduce new support issues, the support will follow the distribution you are running the package on.

-Therefore, support for the following versions was ended by the distribution owners and are not supported.
+So, the distribution owners ended support for the following versions and are not supported.

 |OS||Version||End of Life|